liliana-calderon/SOCSIM_Genealogies/README.md

 # Scripts for reproducible results

-Code for reproducible results for the paper “Analyzing biases in genealogies using demographic microsimulation”.

 **NB**: If you want to re-run the analysis from scratch (i.e., retrieve the data from [HFC](https://www.fertilitydata.org/), [HFD](https://www.humanfertility.org/), and